Tippecanoe County, Indiana: Railroads

 Three different railroad lines intersect in Tippecanoe County, all running through the Lafayette area.
 CSX Transportation operates a north–south line; Norfolk Southern Railway operates a southwest-to-northeast line, and the Kankakee, Beaverville and Southern Railroad operates a daily-service line running from the northwest to the southeast.

-The Amtrak Cardinal stops at the Lafayette Station 3 times a week, and is the only provider of passenger rail service to Greater Lafayette.
+The Amtrak Cardinal stops at the Lafayette Station three times a week, and is the only provider of passenger rail service to Greater Lafayette.

 Airport

 The county contains one public-use airport: Purdue University Airport (LAF) in West Lafayette, Indiana.

 Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

-County Council: The county council is the fiscal branch of the county government and controls all the spending and revenue collection in the county.
+The county council is the fiscal branch of the county government and controls all the spending and revenue collection in the county.
 The county council and the board of commissioners share legislative authority.
 Representatives are elected from county districts.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

-Board of Commissioners: The executive body of the county is made of a board of commissioners.
+The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

-Court: The county maintains a small claims court that can handle some civil cases.
+The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

-County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
+The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.